yakivmospan/android-snippets/articles/android/best practice/Best Practice. Application.md

 AssetManager assets = app.getAssets();
 ```

-And this is all what we could do with it **before API 14** without overriding.
+And thats all, all we could do **before API 14** without overriding.
 So if you are supporting old OS versions and need to maintain global application state **you will need to** create Custom Application

 ```java
 public class App extends Application {